inconshreveable/ngrok/docs/SELFHOSTING.md

 Running your own pgrok server is really easy!
 The instructions below will guide you along your way!

 ## 1. Get an SSL certificate

 pgrok provides secure tunnels via TLS, so you'll need an SSL certificate.
-Assuming you want to create tunnels on *.example.com, buy a wildcard SSL certificate for *.example.com.
+Assuming you want to create tunnels on _.example.com, buy a wildcard SSL certificate for _.example.com.
 Note that if you don't need to run https tunnels that you don't need a wildcard certificate.
 (In fact, you can just use a self-signed cert at that point, see the section on that later in the document).

 ## 2. Modify your DNS

-You need to use the DNS management tools given to you by your provider to create an A record which points *.example.com to the IP address of the server where you will run pgrokd.
+You need to use the DNS management tools given to you by your provider to create an A record which points \*.example.com to the IP address of the server where you will run pgrokd.

 ## 3. Compile it

 You can compile an pgrokd server with the following command:

     make release-server

 Make sure you compile it with the GOOS/GOARCH environment variables set to the platform of your target server.
 Then copy the binary over to your server.

 ## 4. Run the server

 You'll run the server with the following command.

     ./pgrokd -tlsKey="/path/to/tls.key" -tlsCrt="/path/to/tls.crt" -domain="example.com"

 ### Specifying your TLS certificate and key

 pgrok only makes TLS-encrypted connections.
 When you run pgrokd, you'll need to instruct it where to find your TLS certificate and private key.
 Specify the paths with the following switches:

     -tlsKey="/path/to/tls.key" -tlsCrt="/path/to/tls.crt"

 ### Setting the server's domain

 When you run your own pgrokd server, you need to tell pgrokd the domain it's running on so that it knows what URLs to issue to clients.

     -domain="example.com"

 ## 5. Configure the client

 In order to connect with a client, you'll need to set two options in pgrok's configuration file.
 The pgrok configuration file is a simple YAML file that is read from ~/.pgrok by default.
 You may specify a custom configuration file path with the -config switch.
 Your config file must contain the following two options.

     server_addr: example.com:4443
     trust_host_root_certs: true

 Substitute the address of your pgrokd server for "example.com:4443".
 The "trust_host_root_certs" parameter instructs pgrok to trust the root certificates on your computer when establishing TLS connections to the server.
-By default, pgrok only trusts the root certificate for pgrok.com.
+By default, pgrok only trusts the root certificate for ejemplo.me.

 ## 6. Connect with a client

 Then, just run pgrok as usual to connect securely to your own pgrokd server!

     pgrok 80

 # pgrokd with a self-signed SSL certificate

 It's possible to run pgrokd with a a self-signed certificate, but you'll need to recompile pgrok with your signing CA.
 If you do choose to use a self-signed cert, please note that you must either remove the configuration value for trust_host_root_certs or set it to false: